Is BackWPup not sending email when your backup is created?

 Enable Email Logging

-In the next step of the wizard, we recommend that you enable the Weekly Email Summary the Detailed Email Logs.
+In the next step of the wizard, we recommend that you enable the Detailed Email Logs and Instant Email Alerts.

-You can also turn on full WordPress email logging so that you can save the content of each email and its attachments.
+You need to turn on full WordPress email logging so you can save the content of each email and its attachments.
 We’ll show you that in the next step of this guide.

 3. Save Backup Email Attachments in WordPress

-In addition to the basic email logs in WP Mail SMTP, you can also turn on full logging of the email content and attachments.
+In addition to the basic email logs in WP Mail SMTP, you can also turn on full logging of the email content and save attachments sent from WordPress.

 This will store a copy of every backup file that’s sent from your site.

-To test this out, we can run a BackWPup backup job manually and then check the email log to see how the log file looks.
+Once you complete the Setup Wizard, you can test out the email logging feature by running a BackWPup backup job manually.
+Then check the email log to see how the log file looks.

 On the log screen, you should see the new backup email sent from BackWPup.
 Move your mouse over it and click the View Log button to open the log details.